-Join Tim Grey for an in-depth discussion in this video One-click color values, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video One-click color values, part of Photoshop: Mastering Color Correction (2012).

 When you consider using the gray eyedropper in the levels or curves …adjustment, you're probably thinking about neutralizing something that should …be perfectly gray.
 In other words, an area of the image that …should have no color at all.
 But that gray eyedropper can also be used …to achieve a target color value to apply a quick adjustment. …With this photo, for example, the reds are just not quite right. …They look a little perhaps magenta, a little bit too much yellow. …Suffice it to say, not very red, and so I'd like to apply a quick adjustment, if …possible, that can get those reds looking better.…